zhiyiYo/Groove/README.md

 ## FAQs
-#### Q1: Why does the window get stuck when it is dragged?
+* **Why does the window get stuck when it is dragged?**

-**A:** Because the interface background uses acrylic effect, this problem will occur for some versions of win10.
+  Because the interface background uses acrylic effect, this problem will occur for some versions of win10.
 There are three solutions:

-1. Upgrade win10 to the latest version
+  * Upgrade win10 to the latest version.
-2. Uncheck the check box of **Advanced system settings - > Performance - > Show window contents when dragging**
+  * Uncheck the check box of **Advanced system settings - > Performance - > Show window contents when dragging**.
-3. Turn off the option to enable acrylic background in the setting interface
+  * Turn off the option to enable acrylic background in the setting interface.

-#### Q2: Why didn't the song list update immediately after I downloaded a song?
+* **Why didn't the song list update immediately after I downloaded a song?**

-**A:** The song list is updated every three minutes, so please wait patiently :)
+  The song list is updated every three minutes, so please wait patiently :)

-#### Q3: Why can't some online songs be played?
+* **Why can't some online songs be played?**

-**A:** Some songs themselves cannot be played.
+  Some songs themselves cannot be played.
 If you see that the year of the song is 1970, it is very likely that this song cannot be played.